dpopchev/howto-quick-setup-dsm/README.md

 - **enable** adaptive MFA
 - advisable to **enable** 2-factor authentication

+### disable firewall

+`Control Panel -> Security -> Firewall`

+Rules of thumb:

+- advisable to leave disabled unless more complicated configuration is needed

 ### enable security advisor

 Will check out the sane and recommended by Synology configurations.